robertguetzkow/blender-python-examples/README.md

 ## Introduction

-This repository contains a collections of scripts and add-ons that demonstrate how to solve certain problems in Blender.
+This repository contains a collection of scripts and add-ons that demonstrate how to solve certain problems in Blender.
 The content is aimed at developers that need a little help, reference or inspiration for their own implementation.
 Generally, the add-ons are *not* intended for Blender users, since they demonstrate a specific functionality that isn't useful on its own.

 ## License